Everything to Know About Having Dogs in Workplace

 Take your dog to regular veterinary appointments to ensure they are happy and healthy.
 Spot Preventive Care coverage, which is available at an additional cost per month, and it helps with the cost of routine vet care so that your pup can stay in top shape!

 - Not everyone loves dogs and that’s okay.
-While it may be hard to imagine for us dog-lovers, some people may not be interested in bringing their pets to work and may prefer that your pup maintain their distance.
-Be considerate of coworkers that are not crazy about dogs by keeping your dog clear of them.
+Although it may be hard to imagine for us dog-lovers, some people may not be interested in bringing their pets to work and may prefer that your pup maintain their distance.
+Be considerate of coworkers that are not crazy about dogs by keeping your pooch clear of them.

 - Create clear boundaries with your coworkers.
 From the start, set boundaries with your coworkers on what is okay and not okay with your dog.
 Your pup may be nervous or dislike strangers.
 They may not like someone touching their crate or toys.